MayaTheShy/Starworld/docs/IMPLEMENTATION_COMPLETE.md

-# Overte to Stardust Entity Rendering - Implementation Complete
+# Overte to Stardust Entity Rendering - Implementation Status

 ## Overview

 This document summarizes the implementation work completed to enable Overte entities to be properly rendered in the StardustXR compositor.

-The system now supports:
+**Current Status:** ⚠️ Connection establishes successfully but is terminated after 11-18 seconds due to server-side HMAC verification issues.
+See [NETWORK_PROTOCOL_INVESTIGATION.md](NETWORK_PROTOCOL_INVESTIGATION.md) for detailed analysis.

+### Implemented ✅

 ✅ **Entity Type Detection** - Box, Sphere, Model, and other entity types from Overte
 ✅ **HTTP/HTTPS Model Downloads** - Automatic downloading and caching of 3D models